 All those hand and finger motions are expressed gently and naturally if your shoulders are relaxed.

-Maintain a professional stance that keeps the shoulders back, your head up, and hands up front to convey confidence and reinforce your message and engage your audience.
+Maintain a professional stance that keeps the shoulders back, your head up, and hands up front to convey confidence, reinforce your message, and engage your audience.

 Body language communicates assertiveness, appreciation, sincerity, and more.

 Using nonverbal cues appropriately isn’t enough in presentations.
 They should also appear natural to mark an amazing speaking presence.